MicrosoftDocs/PowerShell-Docs/reference/7.4/Microsoft.PowerShell.Management/Convert-Path.md

   - `cvpa`

 The cmdlets that contain the Path noun manipulate path names and return the names in a concise format that all PowerShell providers can interpret.
-They are designed for use in programs and scripts where you want to display all or part of a path name in a particular format.
+They're designed for use in programs and scripts where you want to display all or part of a path in a particular format.
 Use them like you would use **Dirname**, **Normpath**, **Realpath**, **Join**, or other path manipulators.

-You can use the path cmdlets with several providers, including the FileSystem, Registry, and Certificate providers.
+You can use the path cmdlets with several providers, including the **FileSystem**, **Registry**, and **Certificate** providers.

 This cmdlet is designed to work with the data exposed by any provider.
 To list the providers available in your session, type `Get-PSProvider`.
 For more information, see [about_Providers](../Microsoft.PowerShell.Core/About/about_Providers.md).

 `Convert-Path` only converts existing paths.
-It cannot be used to convert a location that does not exist yet.
+It can't be used to convert a location that doesn't exist yet.

 ## RELATED LINKS